vishnus99/FlagDaddy/README.md

-# FlagDaddy
+# Car Classifing Discord Bot

-Discord bot that reacts to user messages using the flag of their nationality.
+Discord bot that predicts the label of a given car image using CLIP classification.

-COPYRIGHT Vishnu Santosh-Menon, Grool Kim &copy;
+Hosted on Modal.